-Using the internal microphone (select models only) or the audio-in (microphone) jack
+Using the internal microphone or audio-in (microphone) jack

-The computer is equipped with an internal monaural microphone and a stereo (dual-channel) microphone jack that supports a stereo array or a monaural microphone.
-Using sound recording software with external stereo microphones allows for stereo recording and stereo playback.
+The computer is equipped with a stereo (dual-channel) microphone jack that supports a stereo array and monaural microphone.
+Using sound recording software with external microphones allows for stereo (dual-channel) recordings and stereo playbacks.